 Step 3: Add remaining ingredients and simmer

-Once the eggplant is cooked, add back in the onion mixture.
-Then, stir in the diced plum tomatoes, roasted red bell peppers, olives, capers, and seasonings.
+Once the eggplant is cooked, add back in the onion mixture along with the eggplant pieces.
+Then, stir in the diced plum tomatoes, roasted red bell peppers, olives, capers, red wine vinegar and seasonings.

 Bring the mixture to a simmer and reduce heat.
 Let cook, stirring frequently, until the some of the liquid has evaporated and the mixture has softened.
 Cool to room temperature and serve or refrigerate for later use.